 What is a SCADA System and How Does It Work?

-We get asked all the time, “What is a SCADA system and how does it work?”
+We get asked all the time, “What is SCADA and how does it work?”
 SCADA stands for Supervisory Control and Data Acquisition.
 It is a type of control system designed to collect data from industrial equipment.
-In this article, we’ll provide you with a high-level introduction to SCADA systems, how they work, and how to get started.
+In this article, we’ll provide you with a high-level introduction to SCADA systems, how they work, and how to get started implementing your SCADA solution.

 What is a SCADA system?

-A SCADA system is a combination of hardware and software that enables the automation of industrial processes by capturing Operational Technology (OT) real-time data.
+A SCADA system is a combination of hardware and software that enables industrial process automation by capturing Operational Technology (OT) real-time data.
 SCADA connects the sensors that monitor equipment like motors, pumps, and valves to an onsite or remote server.

 A SCADA system empowers organizations to: